Hiring in Europe in 2025? Get our free guide to employment costs, net pay, and salary benchmarks across 36 European countries.

 Any new employee locally employed through an Employer of Record that has set up a company specifically to employ on behalf of customers gets full employment rights and benefits as specified in Norwegian employment law.
 They get a locally compliant employment contract, statutory maternity leave, holiday pay, parental benefits, relevant tax credit, etc.

 In Norway, both employers and employees have to pay taxes.
 Norway employers make social security contributions and pension contributions.
 Employees contribute to social security and pay income tax.
-To get a clear overview of both employee and employer taxes, use our salary breakdown calculator, submitting any additional data needed and get a downloadable pdf like this one.
+To get a clear overview of both employee and employer taxes, use our salary breakdown calculator, submit any additional data needed, and get a downloadable pdf like this one.

 Master the complexities of global employment and ensure a seamless employment experience for your team.